-The securities offered for resale hereby were issued in connection with one or more private placements and placements that occurred outside the United States.
 We will not receive any proceeds from the sale of the securities by the Selling Shareholders under this prospectus.
-However, we could receive up to US \$4,852,095 in gross proceeds if all of the warrants held by three of the Selling Shareholders are exercised for cash.
+However, we could receive up to US\$8,853,041 in gross proceeds if all of the October Warrants, March Warrants and Consultant Warrants are exercised for cash.
 Any amounts we receive from such exercises will be used for working capital and other general corporate purposes.

 Information regarding the Selling Shareholders, the number of Ordinary Shares that may be sold by them, and the times and manner in which they may offer and sell the Ordinary Shares under this prospectus is provided under the sections titled "Selling Shareholders" and "Plan of Distribution," respectively.
 We have not been informed by any of the Selling Shareholders that they intend to sell their securities covered by this prospectus and do not know when or in what amount the Selling Shareholders may offer the securities for sale.
 The Selling Shareholders may sell any, all, or none of the securities offered by this prospectus.
 The Selling Shareholders and intermediaries through whom such securities are sold may be deemed "underwriters" within the meaning of the Securities Act of 1933, as amended (the "Securities Act"), with respect to the securities offered hereby, and any profits realized or commissions received may be deemed underwriting compensation.
 We have agreed to indemnify certain of the Selling Shareholders against certain liabilities, including liabilities under the Securities Act.